bpFlacTeam/BpFlacForgenet/README.md

 Official Golang implementation of the WodChain protocol.

+This project is fored from the  go-ethereum.
+And maked a lot of chanes  to work with wodchain.

+And We are working on.

 Automated builds are available for stable releases and the unstable master branch.
 Binary archives are published at https://www.wod.ai/download.